anabfuentes/product-preview-card/README.md

 - Frontend Mentor - [@anabfuentes](https://www.frontendmentor.io/profile/anabfuentes)
 - LinkedIn - [Ana Fuentes](https://www.linkedin.com/in/anafuentesdeveloper/)

-**Note: Delete this note and add/remove/edit lines above based on what links you'd like to share.**

 ## Acknowledgments

 To figure how to change the main image based on the mobile and desktop breakpoints, I followed along with a tutorial [Kevin Powell](https://youtube.com/kevinpowell) has available on YouTube.
 After watching his solution, I saw there were a lot of great CSS methods he used that I tried out in my code as well.
-Thanks so much for making your tutorial available and showing me new, to me, CSS tricks!
+Thanks so much for making your tutorial available and showing me some new CSS and HTML tricks!